gvwilson/thirdbit/fiction/iffy/index.md

 He spread his hands.
 "We can still save the world if you want to."

-<span id="2024-04-23-a"></span>
+<span id="2024-04-24-a"></span>

 Iffy shook her bottle menacingly again.
 "You must think I'm six diff'rent kinds o' stupid," she spat.
 "Trusted you th' one time, not gonna trust you again."

 "I did what I thought was right,"
-Wales repeated,
+Wales repeated.
-and for a moment the weight of his years came through in his voice.
 "I thought the governor would get us to the lab and let us do what we need to.
 I was wrong.
-I'm sorry.
+I'm sorry."
+For a moment the weight of his years came through in his voice.
-I'm sorry for a lot of things."
+"I'm sorry for a lot of things."

 "Not much use cryin' now."
 The wind ran its fingers across the fuzz on Iffy's scalp.